JimmyMcBride/labs-engineering-standards/docs/index.md

 ## Contributing

 These standards will morph over time as we adapt to the ever-changing technology landscape.
-In addition, the stardards will embrace a subset of all of the available technologies, so that teams have options when making technical decisions.
+In addition, the standards will embrace a subset of all of the available technologies, so that teams have options when making technical decisions.
 To in order to ensure that these documents are inclusive of the needs of all Labs groups, each new standard or change to an existing standard will be